Samega7Cattac/7Guard-Core/README.md

 ## Getting Started

-For Windows you can download the pre-compiled executable For linux you need to download the source code and have `g++` pre-installed.
+For Windows you can download the pre-compiled executable.

+For linux you need to download the source code and have `g++` pre-installed.
 Extract the .tar.gz file somewhere and open a terminal to compile the code: